nigroup/nideep/README.md

 [![Coverage Status](https://coveralls.io/repos/kashefy/caffe_sandbox/badge.svg?branch=master&service=github)](https://coveralls.io/github/kashefy/caffe_sandbox?branch=master)
 [![License](https://img.shields.io/badge/license-BSD-blue.svg)](LICENSE)

-This is a random collection of scripts/utilities to use with [caffe](http://caffe.berkeleyvision.org/).
+This is a collection of random scripts and utilities to use with [caffe](http://caffe.berkeleyvision.org/) that may be too specific to certain types of data and use cases and are therefore kept outside of the Caffe framework.
+Use cases include:
+* i/o of custom data to/from lmdb
+* generating lmdb for select benchmark datasets (adding support for more is welcome)
+* parsing caffe logs (incomplete, wraps around existing parser from Caffe)

+# Disclaimer:
-Do not assume they're thorouhgly tested but please feel free to inspect them, scrutinize them.
-Feedback on making them more usable for others are welcome.
+Some automated testing is in place.
+However, do not assume the functionality is free of bugs.
+Please feel free to inspect them, scrutinize them.
+Feedback on making them more usable for others is welcome.

-Beware: the documentation is pretty scarce.
+Beware: The documentation is pretty scarce.
 I'm working on it.

-# Dependencies
+# Getting Started:

+## Required Dependencies:
 * Caffe with python support (pycaffe)
 * LMDB (apt-get and pip install)
 * cv2 (you probably already have this if you've build caffe)
 * PIL (pip install)

+# Examples:

 ## PASCAL-Context to LMDB